The Changi Museum is dedicated to all who suffered during the years of World War II from 1942 to 1945.

 In-house Guided Tour and Audio Tours are available at a fee and you will get a complete picture of the museum exhibits and stories of Changi.

-Located next to the museum is The Bark Cafe and it provides a wide selections of snacks, beverages and meals for visitors to the museum.
+Located next to the museum is The Bark Cafe and it provides a wide selection of snacks, beverages and meals for visitors to the museum.

 Note: Photography is not allowed in the museum.